jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 7. The customer is looking for separate language understanding models for each of their bots.
 10. Detect anomalies such as fraud detection.

-## Customer objections
+## Customer considerations
+1. How bot-to-bot communication will happen?
+What could be the challenges we might face?
+Any overheads of this approach?
-1. In which of our requirements AI solutions can be leveraged?
+2. In which of our requirements AI solutions can be leveraged?
-1. We have heard about Actor programming model.
+3. We have heard about Actor programming model.
 Does it fit somewhere in our Architecture?
-2. We are concerned about where to store all the incoming messages and scope for further processing
+4. We are concerned about where to store all the incoming messages and scope for further processing
-3. We are also concerned about how to obfuscate the sensitive information before storing the incoming messages.
+5. We are also concerned about how to obfuscate the sensitive information before storing the incoming messages.
 Can "AI" solutions help   here?
-4. Where should we ingest our technical logs and what is the best way to visualize it?
+6. Where should we ingest our technical logs and what is the best way to visualize it?
-5. We know that both pre-built AI and custom AI options available.
+7. We know that both pre-built AI and custom AI options available.
 We are confused as to when to choose one over the other.

 ## Step 2: Design a proof of concept solution